Funeral: In Japan

 Most Japanese funerals are conducted with Buddhist and/or Shinto rites.
-Many ritually bestow a new name on the deceased; funerary names typically use obsolete or archaic kanji and words, to avoid the likelihood of the name being used in ordinary speech or writing.
-The new names are typically chosen by a Buddhist priest, after consulting the family of the deceased.

-Religious thought among the Japanese people is generally a blend of Shintō and Buddhist beliefs.
-In modern practice, specific rites concerning an individual's passage through life are generally ascribed to one of these two faiths.
-Funerals and follow-up memorial services fall under the purview of Buddhist ritual, and 90% Japanese funerals are conducted in a Buddhist manner[?].
-Aside from the religious aspect, a Japanese funeral usually includes a wake, the cremation of the deceased, and inclusion within the family grave.
-Follow-up services are then performed by a Buddhist priest on specific anniversaries after death.

 According to an estimate in 2005, 99% of all deceased Japanese are cremated.
-In most cases the cremated remains are placed in an urn and then deposited in a family grave.
-In recent years however, alternative methods of disposal have become more popular, including scattering of the ashes, burial in outer space, and conversion of the cremated remains into a diamond that can be set in jewelry.

 In the Philippines

-Funeral practices and burial customs in the Philippines encompass a wide range of personal, cultural, and traditional beliefs and practices which Filipinos observe in relation to death, bereavement, and the proper honoring, interment, and remembrance of the dead.
-These practices have been vastly shaped by the variety of religions and cultures that entered the Philippines throughout its complex history.

-Most if not all present-day Filipinos, like their ancestors, believe in some form of an afterlife and give considerable attention to honouring the dead.
-Except amongst Filipino Muslims (who are obliged to bury a corpse less than 24 hours after death), a wake is generally held from three days to a week.
-Wakes in rural areas are usually held in the home, while in urban settings the dead is typically displayed in a funeral home.
-Friends and neighbors bring food to the family, such as pancit noodles and bibingka cake; any leftovers are never taken home by guests, because of a superstition against it.
+Most, if not all, present-day Filipinos, like their ancestors, believe in some form of an afterlife and give considerable attention to honouring the dead.
+Except amongst Filipino Muslims, who are obliged to bury a corpse less than 24 hours after death, a wake is generally held from three days to a week after death.
+Wakes in rural areas are usually held in the home while, in urban settings, the dead is typically displayed in a funeral home.
+Friends and neighbors bring food to the family, such as pancit noodles and bibingka cake; leftovers are never taken home by guests, because of a superstition against it.
 Apart from spreading the news about someone's death verbally, obituaries are also published in newspapers.
 Although the majority of the Filipino people are Christians, they have retained some traditional indigenous beliefs concerning death.